SemanticMatter/ci-cd/docs/workflows/ci_check_pyproject_dependencies.md

 ## Usage example

-The following is an example of how a workflow may look that calls _CI - Check dependencies_.
+The following is an example of how a workflow may look that calls _CI - Check pyproject.toml dependencies_.
 It is meant to be complete as is.

 ```yaml